clicon/clixon/doc/FAQ.md

 ## Do I need to setup anything?
 (IMPORTANT)

-The config demon requires a valid group to create a server UNIX socket.
+The config demon requires a valid group to create a server UNIX domain socket.
 Define a valid CLICON_SOCK_GROUP in the config file or via the -g option or create the group and add the user to it.
 The default group is 'clicon'.
 Add yourself and www-data, if you intend to use restconf.